mcmah309/mcmah309.github.io/_posts/2025-06-11-solving-data-modeling-in-rust-with-view-types.md

 comments: false
 ---

-In the previous article, [Patterns for Modeling Variant Data in Rust]({% post_url 2025-06-11-patterns-for-modeling-overlapping-variant-data-in-rust %}), six different approaches to modeling overlapping data structures were explored, each with their own trade-offs between type safety, code duplication, and API flexibility.
-Today, I want to introduce a solution that addresses many of these challenges: the `view-types` macro.
+In the previous article, [Patterns for Modeling Overlapping Variant Data in Rust]({% post_url 2025-06-11-patterns-for-modeling-overlapping-variant-data-in-rust %}), six different approaches to modeling overlapping data structures were explored, each with their own trade-offs between type safety, code duplication, and API flexibility.
+Today, I want to introduce a solution that addresses many of these challenges: the [view-types](https://github.com/mcmah309/view-types) macro.

 ## Recap: The Challenge